 +44 (0)1865 48 2742

 OSHM, CLC 2.32 Clerici Building

-To undertake teaching in the field of people & organisations/human resource management (encompassing SHRM, Organisational Behaviour, Leadership and Management of Change/Culture) to undergraduate and postgraduate levels.
-Undertaking active research writing output, funding applications and publications.
+I undertake teaching in the field of people & organisations/human resource management (encompassing SHRM, Organisational Behaviour, Leadership and Management of Change/Culture) to undergraduate and postgraduate levels.
+I conduct active research writing output, funding applications and publications.
 Also, to undertake supervision of research students and student projects up to doctoral level.

-U54028 - People Management in Hospitality and Tourism
+HOTO5007 - People Management in Hospitality and Tourism (support)

 My interested in supervising projects are in the areas of knowledge management/sharing, people and organisations related subject, and from a methodological perspective qualitative investigations, particularly interprevist studies.
 I can also supervise mixed methods projects.